4neesh/DevBlog/src/posts/094_YieldCurves.md

 Yield curves are often used to understand how the investors expect long term interest rates to behave.
 Why?
 Because if an investor is able to establish an opinion on how they expect interest rates to move, they will therefore have an expectation on what yield to demand for a similar maturity of a bond.
 </p>
 <p>
 Let's head back to our example from earlier.
 Let's say we expect interest rates to rise to 5% in 1 years time, and 10% in two years time.
 All of sudden, the current interest rate of 1% doesn't seem so bad to begin investing with.
-And all of a sudden, our bond, which pays a stead 2% each each is not looking so good.
+And all of a sudden, our bond, which pays a 2% coupon every 6 months is not looking so good.
 If we have good reason to believe interest rates are going to skyrocket in the coming periods, then we can rightfully expect bonds to beat those interest rates for an investment of the same period.
 Why?
 Because bonds naturally carry more (be it very little amounts) of risk than a regular savings account.
 Investors will not be so keen to buy the 2% bond if they expect the interest rates to rise so quickly over the same period of time.
 </p>

 <br>